-The truth is that you’re not going to be a superhero.
+The truth is that you’re not a superhero.
+And never will be.
 (Donning neon tights and a glittering cape is always an option!)

-But that doesn’t mean your life doesn’t have a purpose.
+But that doesn’t mean your life lacks purpose.
 It does.
 It’s just not what society and popular media have lead you to believe.

 - Increase the well-being of yourself.

 - Increase the well-being of the people around you.

 So, what’s well-being?

 Well-being refers to how well you are.
 It’s affected by your physical health, mental health, feelings of safety and security, the quality of relationships, and progress toward existential goals.

 - Physical health — If you are perfectly healthy and then get a diagnosis for terminal cancer, your well-being has decreased.

 - Mental health — If you battle depression, you have lower well-being than folks who don’t.